 Recommended Preventive Services for Young Adults

 The American Academy of Pediatrics recommends that adolescents have yearly doctor's visits.
-These regular visits can help to doctors pick up on things that could lead to disease or injury in the future.
+These regular visits can help doctors pick up on things that could lead to disease or injury in the future.
 These are called risk factors.
 Some of the risk factors in young adults that your provider might screen for are:

 - High blood pressure (a painless measure of how hard or easy it is for your heart to pump blood around your body)